GluuFederation/docs-ce-prod/3.0.1/source/admin-guide/cas.md

 ### Outbound CAS
 In Gluu CE 3.0 outbound CAS configuration is split into two different parts.
 First CAS support must be enabled in web UI.
-Then applications which should be allowed to use this CAS server must be added to service registry - this part is done from linux console (inside the container)
+Then applications which should be allowed to use this CAS server must be added to service registry - this part is done from linux console (inside the container).
+After those mandatory steps are completed, you also may want to define a list of attributes which should be released in addition to user id which is sent by default.

 #### Enabling CAS